 - 1. Set the objective: Here the manager considers the outcome or goal the business is trying to achieve. - 2.
 Analyse the environment: the manager will gather information to help them make an informed decision.
 For longer term plans, this may involve the manager conducting a SWOT analysis.
-SWOT stand for Strengths, Weaknesses, Opportunities and Threats.
+SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
 Here, the manager may consider the strengths and weaknesses of the business.
 This information can help them make decisions that will utilise the business' strengths and not expose their weaknesses.
-Then the manager can assess any opportunities the business can take advantage of that may help them achieve their set objective and any threats that they need to avoid.
+Then the manager can assess any opportunities the business can take advantage of that may help them achieve their set objective and any threats that they need to avoid. - OPPORTUNITIES 3.
+Develop alternatives: Armed with information gathered in step 2, the manager is now able to develop some alternatives that will help the - manager should communicate with key stakeholders to help provide direction.
+Resources need to be allocated to the right areas of the business so that the plan can be implemented effectively.
+For example, a clothing retail business that has the objective to expand and decides to open a 2nd retail store in Melbourne's CBD would be unsuccessful if it - Monitor and evaluate: now that the plan has been put into action, it is important to monitor and determine if the set objective has been achieved.
+If the objectives are not met, the manager can look to take corrective action.